synvinkel/mtf-sat-doc/README.md

 ## Options

-Options can be appended to the endpoints described above to narrow down the result.
-This is a great way to make your request process faster.
+The following options can be appended to the timeseries endpoint to narrow down search.

+Doing this a great way to make your request process faster, since only the data you are interested in needs processing.

 ### maxCloudCover